-Born and raised in San Mateo, California, Brigadier General Simcock was commissioned a Second Lieutenant in May 1983 via the PLC Program.
+Born and raised in San Mateo, California, Major General Simcock was commissioned a Second Lieutenant in May 1983 via the PLC Program.
 Following graduation from The Marine Officer Basic School and the Infantry Officer Course in Quantico, Virginia, he was assigned to 2d Battalion, 3d Marines, 1st Marine Brigade, Kaneohe, Hawaii.
 There he served with Fox Company as a Rifle Platoon Commander, Executive Officer, and Company Commander.

 In July 1987, First Lieutenant Simcock was assigned to the 3d Recruit Training Battalion, Recruit Training Regiment, Marine Corps Recruit Depot, San Diego, California.
 While on the drill field, he served with various training companies as an Assistant Series Commander, Series Commander, and Company Commander.
 During his tour in San Diego, First Lieutenant Simcock was promoted to Captain and selected to attend the Amphibious Warfare School in Quantico, Virginia.
 In August 1991, Captain Simcock reported to 3rd Battalion, 5th Marines, 1st Marine Division, Camp Pendleton, California.
 There he served as the Assistant Operations Officer and Commanding Officer of India Company 3/5.